 In Darfur, armed groups are waging protracted insurgencies, despite ceasefire agreements.
 Protection concerns are increasing as the United Nations-African Union Mission in Darfur (UNAMID) withdraws troops leading up to its closure in June 2020, especially in Jebel Marra, where conflict between government forces and the Sudan Liberation Movement – Abdel Wahid al-Nur (SLM-AW) continues. ?Conflict in South Kordofan and Blue Nile states increased significantly after South Sudan gained independence in 2011.
 The Sudan People’s Liberation Movement-North (SPLM-N) took arms against the inclusion of these states to Sudan without opportunity for democratic elections or consultations.
 Clashes between the Sudanese government forces and the SPLN-N reduced in 2018, though a high level of insecurity remains.?

-Violence, food insecurity, malnutrition and lack of access to basic services have caused large-scale internal displacement of 1.9 million IDPs. ?Additionally, Sudan hosts around 1 million refugees, including 850,000 refugees from South Sudan. ?Sudan is a key transit country for migrants from the Horn of Africa heading to Europe. ?
+Violence, food insecurity, malnutrition and lack of access to basic services have caused large-scale internal displacement of more than 2 million IDPs since 2010. ?Additionally, Sudan hosts around 1 million refugees, including over 850,000 refugees from South Sudan. ?Sudan is a key transit country for migrants from the Horn of Africa heading to Europe. ?

 INFORM Sudan's risk of humanitarian crisis and disaster to be very high, at 7.1/10.
 Being prone to floods and droughts, hazard and exposure is of particular concern, at 7.3/10. ?

-Humanitarian access remains restricted, especially in conflict areas.
-The security situation has become more unpredictable since a new military regime took power in April 2019, posing access risks.
-Ceasefire agreements in September 2018 opened access to Blue Nile and South Kordofan, but areas controlled by the SPLM-N remain hard to access.
-In Jebel Marra, Darfur, UNAMID personnel were sporadically denied access to conflict areas due to insecurity.
-UNAMID’s retreat reduces safe access as fighting between government forces and the SLM-AW continues.
+Humanitarian access deteriorated during the escalation of protests in June 2019, when security forces raided demonstrations, resulting in significant operational constraints.
+Humanitarian operations remain restricted in conflict areas.
+Areas in Blue Nile and South Kordofan controlled by the Sudan People ’s Liberation Movement-North (SPLM-N) remain hard to access.
+In Jebel Marra, Darfur, the United Nations-African Union Mission in Darfur (UNAMID) personnel were sporadically denied access to conflict areas due to insecurity.
 Humanitarian travel policies were eased in 2016, but administrative procedures still present obstacles.
-Mines, explosive remnants, and poor roads hamper assistance.
-The economic crisis and countrywide lack of fuel and hard currency hamper aid delivery and access to aid.
+Mines, explosive remnants and poor roads hamper assistance.
+In August 2019 heavy rains and flooding damaged infrastructure further, hindering the delivery of aid.
+The economic crisis and countrywide lack of fuel and hard currency hamper delivery and access to aid.

 Information Gaps and Needs